 Vocational education aims to continually provide graduates with experience, knowledge and skills to the employer.
-None the less, without the component of industrial attachment and work placement.
+Nonetheless, without the component of industrial attachment and work placement.
 Vital and integral skills required in the working environment are not achievable.
 Industrial attachment and work placement are hence, saddled with the responsibility of strengthening.
-The effective teaching and learning of skill – based courses such as vocational education (Awojobi, 2002).
+The effective teaching and learning of skill–based courses such as vocational education (Awojobi, 2002).

-A critical evaluation of the skills and knowledge that employers wish to see in graduates can be categorized as follows (Brookes and Hughes, 2001): self-reliance skills (This includes the ability of the individual to work independently as well as the ability of the prospective employee to identify his or her strengths and contribute to completing assigned tasks); People skills (This identifies interpersonal skills coupled with effective communication in both writing and communicating in person as well as active involvement in team work); General skills (This includes basic skills that can be used in various departments especially in the bid to show flexibility, innovativeness and ability to adjust to new and challenging situations); and Specialist skills (These include knowledge and technical skills that are usually subject – specific).
+A critical evaluation of the skills and knowledge that employers wish to see in graduates can be categorized as follows (Brookes and Hughes, 2001): self-reliance skills (This includes the ability of the individual to work independently as well as the ability of the prospective employee to identify his or her strengths and contribute to completing assigned tasks); People skills (This identifies interpersonal skills coupled with effective communication in both writing and communicating in person as well as active involvement in teamwork); General skills (This includes basic skills that can be used in various departments especially in the bid to show flexibility, innovativeness, and ability to adjust to new and challenging situations); and Specialist skills (These include knowledge and technical skills that are usually subject–specific).

-Employers have consistently aimed to employ fresh graduates with some amount of work ethics and experience.
+Employers have consistently aimed to employ fresh graduates with some amount of work ethic and experience.
 Clearly, graduates with some level of industrial attachment and work placement experience related to the work and industry they apply for, have high chances of landing the job compared to a fresh graduate without such experience.
 Another benefit of industrial attachment and work placement also includes moving from one place to the other.

 Undertaking an industrial attachment and work placement provides work experience that helps demonstrate to employers.
 That a prospective employee is ready for the corporate world (Walter, 2012).
 It also provides evidence that the graduate.
-Who is a prospective employee has a portfolio of transferable skills, an understanding and tends to also appreciate.
+Who is a prospective employee has a portfolio of transferable skills, an understanding, and tends to also appreciate.
 The commercial world as well as is also potentially inspired to undertake a particular career path.
 It is also imperative to know that employers, in the current world, aim to hire graduates who have the ability to combine academic achievements with practical hands – on experience required for the job.

-This is important to know that a high quality industrial attachment and work placement must have qualities.
+This is important to know that a high-quality industrial attachment and work placement must-have qualities.
 Such as teaching the student new skills, highlighting the required set of skills for the industry, providing an avenue for the student to explore different career ideas whilst connecting with experts to provide advice and networking, providing ample information on the requirements of the particular career and its sector, demonstrate an interest in the type of work, provide evidence of motivation to undertake that work, and last but not the least provide a contact the student can ask for assistance as a referee (Chappell and Johnson, 2003).

 Industrial attachment and work placement are integral aspects of the education and learning process for all students including vocational students at London School of Management Education (LSME).
-We endeavour to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learnt.
+We endeavor to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learned.
 This tends to be an effective tool that can be used to bridge the gap between technical knowledge.
 The required skills to excel within any industry that a student wishes to work within upon completion.

 It is important for students who undertake industrial attachment and work placement to put together a portfolio of work and projects.
 That they contributed to during the attachment as well as outlining the various achievements chalked during the programme.

-There is also the need for students to keep in contact with the people they meet during their industrial attachment and work placement as well as aim to improve the work – based skills acquired over the period.
+There is also the need for students to keep in contact with the people they meet during their industrial attachment and work placement as well as aim to improve the work–based skills acquired over the period.